-- 2.3.1 In determining planning applications the Council will afford more weight to the Affordable Housing thresholds specified in the NPPF (February 2019) as the more recently adopted policy. - 2.3.2 Paragraph 64 of the revised NPPF (February 2019) sets out that policies should expect major development involving the provision of housing to provide at least 10% of homes for affordable home ownership.
-Major development (definition in the NPPF (February 2019)) includes where 10 or more homes will be provided or the site has an area of 0.5 hectares or more. - 2.3.3 Evindence undertaken for the Eden Local Plan demonstrated that the need for affordable housing in Eden District was such that the Council will require 30% of housing to be made available for affordable home ownership.
+- 2.2.1 The table below details the requirements for affordable housing set out in the Local Plan.
+However, in determining planning applications the Council will afford more weight to the affordable housing thresholds specified in the NPPF as the more recently adopted policy. - 2.2.2 Paragraph 64 of the revised NPPF sets out that policies should expect major development involving the provision of housing to provide at least 10% of homes for affordable home ownership.
+Major development (definition in the